ArtifexSoftware/aptest/README.rst

 upload
 ......
-    Upload all wheels and sdists in directory specified by `--wheelhouse-release`_, to https://pypi.org.
+    Upload wheels and sdists in directory specified by `--wheelhouse-release`_, to https://pypi.org.

+    * If `--wheelhouse-release`_ is not specified,
+      we use the default wheelhouse
+      (which may have been overridden with `--wheelhouse`_).

 windows-show-vs-instances